-April 10, 2015 – The RTC on Independent Living is working with seven other Kansas disability organizations to improve employment opportunities for Kansans with disabilities.
-The group, known as the Employment Systems Change Coalition (ESCC), is funded by a $199,500 Empower Kansans grant from United Healthcare.
+In 2015, the RTC on Independent Living began working with seven other Kansas disability organizations to improve employment opportunities for Kansans with disabilities.
+The group, known as the Employment Systems Change Coalition (ESCC), was funded by a $199,500 Empower Kansans grant from United Healthcare.

 Two other KU disability organizations also received grants to increase employment.
 Read more about awards for Assistive Technology for Kansans and the Kansas University Center on Developmental Disabilities.